Enhancement Shaman DPS Mythic+ Tips — The War Within (11.1.0)

-In this guide, we will talk about getting the most out of your Shaman in Mythic+ dungeons, including the best way to build your character's talents out, any rotational changes that you need to know, and tips and tricks to excel in each dungeon.
+In this guide, we will cover how to get the most out of your Enhancement Shaman in Mythic+ dungeons, including the best way to build your character's talents out, any rotational changes that you need to know, and tips and tricks to excel in each dungeon.

 If you are unfamiliar with Mythic+ and its associated general mechanics, you can read more about it on our dedicated Mythic+ page below.
 You can also find out more about the Mythic+ Meta on the Tier List page.